woojoo666/arcana-notes/notes11.md

 Does this make merging and cloning the same?
 In cloning, the caller provides a keylist, so whichever keys aren't in the keylist, the callee knows the caller isn't trying to override those values, and its safe to carry those values over to the child
 Could we do the same for merging and mixins?
-The caller provides it's keylist to all objects being merged, so they know which properties are getting overriden, and which properties are carried over?
+The caller provides it's keylist to all objects being merged, so they know which properties are getting overridden, and which properties are carried over?
 But then what if two objects try to carry over private properties with the same private key?

 ### Replicating Full Private Merging using Routing